 The basics of story

-Libbie Hawker has a great video on writing blurbs, product descriptions or query letters.
+Libbie Hawker has a great video on writing blurbs, product descriptions or query letters (but I can’t find it: here’s the book, 5 simple steps to a fiction pitch that sells.)

 What sets your story apart + the SAMENESS of your story that makes your book compelling (the industry is looking for “similar, but different” – they want to make sure it already has an established market, as well as provide them with something fresh).

-Sharon Crosby, a blurb coach, wrote a blurb about the author’s struggle with blurbs.
+Sharon Crosby, a blurb coach, wrote an interesting post about the author’s struggle with blurbs.

-She says, “I was inspired to write the little story/blurb up above when reading about how Story is important for communicating in a book written by Alan Alda.
+She says, “I was inspired to write the little blurb when reading about how Story is important for communicating in a book written by Alan Alda.
 How story evokes emotion and thus helps us engage with and remember what we were told better, to become connected with it.
 (That’s what you want both your blurb and your novel to do for the reader.)”

 “So I started wondering how I could utilize story in teaching about how to write blurbs in order to connect better.
 Then I thought it might be fun to take the basic story structure questions and/or “blurb formula” and make a story about an author trying to write a blurb.
 So I did.
 Only, I gave it a cliffhanger ending, like a blurb does.”